dataunions/dataunions/README.md

 DataUnionFactoryMainnet creates DataUnionMainnet using `salt = keccak256( some_string_name_as_bytes ++ deployer_address)`

+Because the DU address is a function of (name, deployer), you cannot use the same name twice with the same deployer address.
+Use a **different name** each time.

 then DataUnionMainnet sends a message over the bridge to DataUnionFactorySidechain to create the sidenet contract.
 In that case:
 `salt = mainnet_address`